 Mazda MX-5 VS Subaru BRZ

-- Improved interior
+- Improved body control

 |Fuel Type||Premium Unleaded Petrol|